Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

 We've refactored the way objects are exported by this library, to remove the main "static" `Shopify` object with global settings stored in `Shopify.Context`.

-Even though that object has no business logic, the fact that the configuration is global made it hard to mock it for tests and set up multiple instances of it.
+Even though that object has no business logic, the fact that the configuration is global made it hard to mock for tests and to set up multiple instances of it.
 Part of the changes we made were to create a library object with local settings, to make it feel more idiomatic and easier to work with.

 In general, those changes don't affect any library functionality, unless explicitly mentioned below.